-What are some of your favorite Dark type Pokemon?
+What’s your favorite part of Pokemon Sword and Shield so far?
 Let me know in the comments below!
 If you liked this post, please share it around.

 Platform: Nintendo Switch

-How we got the game: We downloaded it on the Nintendo Switch
+How we got the game: We preordered the game from Amazon

 Have you played this game?
 What did you think?
 Let us know in the comments!